 Taking a week out in the sun in Winter is an ideal way to recharge the batteries.
-This year I went to Fiji for a week with the family and it made such a difference to have a mid year break.
+Last year I went to Fiji for a week with the family and it made such a difference to have a mid year break.
 The question is how do you keep the batteries charged when you get back?

 Think about incorporating some of the relaxing rituals from your holiday into your life on your return or use it as a chance to start eating better.
 Some useful options to consider could be: